emilyriehl/yoneda/src/simplicial-hott/13-yoneda-geodesic.rzk.md

 ## Natural transformations between representable functors

-Fix a pre-∞-category $A$ and terms $a b : A$.
+Fix a pre-∞-category `#!rzk A` and terms `#!rzk a b : A`.
 The Yoneda lemma characterizes natural transformations between the type families contravariantly represented by these terms.

-Ordinarily, such a natural transformation would involve a family of maps
+One might expect that such a natural transformation would involve a family of maps

 `#!rzk ϕ : (z : A) → Hom A z a → Hom A z b`